griffda/PROCESS-/README.md

 After developing your branch and during the development merging develop into it to make sure the two branches don't diverge you will need to merge your branch with develop.

-- Check your repo is up to date `git pull --rebase`
+- Check your repo is up to date `git pull`
 - `git checkout my_branch_name`
 - `git checkout develop`
 - `git merge my_branch_name`